 - Making full and final settlement offers towards some of your debts (where you have a lump sum with which to pay off a substantial part of what you owe); or

-- Trying to set up another IVA.
+- Trying to set up another individual voluntary agreement.

 *Note that the debt solutions available to debtors living in Scotland are slightly different to those elsewhere in the UK.